 Amidst the confirmed pre-Clovis archaeological sites, there are also more controversial locales which have kept the academic community guessing.
 In fact, until the recent studies with artifacts retrieved at Bluefish Caves during the 1970s and 80s, this locale had also ranked among such “controversial” sites.
 Still, perhaps none of the proposed pre-Clovis sites has managed to stir up more dissent and controversy than the Topper Site, located in Allendale County, South Carolina.

-Topper’s confirmation as Clovis site was significant, largely due to the fact that it is one of the few Clovis sites located in the southeast coastal regions.
-The Allendal chert indigenous to this area also yields a very unique variety of lithics, known today as ‘redstones’ (see image below).
+Topper’s confirmation as a Clovis site was significant, largely due to the fact that it is one of the few Clovis sites located in the southeast coastal regions.
+The Allendale chert indigenous to this area also yields a very unique variety of lithics, known today as ‘Redstones’ (see image below) which are similar to what are already recognized as Gainey points.
 Today, Albert Goodyear is recognized not only for the initial identification and excavations at Topper, but also as the authority on the unique Redstone lithic samples found in the region.

 Newer studies have continued at Topper as well, though, and among the most recent had been the 2015 doctoral dissertation of Tennessee graduate student Douglas Sain, whose work was discussed by J.M.
 Adovasio and David Pedler in their 2016 book, Strangers in a New Land: What Archaeology Reveals About the First Americans.
 What the authors had to say of Sain’s thesis seems promising for long-time Topper advocates: